 - Renamed Siena Heights University in 1998

-- One of 18 Dominican Catholic colleges and universities in the U.S.
+- One of more than a dozen Dominican Catholic colleges and universities in the U.S.

 - 90 percent of undergraduate students on the Adrian campus receive some form of financial aid